earthly/earthly/docs/guides/basics.md

 Earthly is a build system where all recipes are executed in docker containers, with layer caching principles similar to Dockerfiles, and where the only thing shared between recipes are declared artifacts and images.

-A key difference from a Dockerfile build is that Earthly can be used to build not just images, but also artifacts - files that can be written back onto the host filesystem.
+A key difference from a Dockerfile build is that Earthly can be used to build not just images, but also artifacts - regular files or directories that can be written back onto the host filesystem.

+{% method %}
 ## Earthfile basics

 Earthfiles are always named `build.earth`, regardless of their location in the codebase.

+{% sample lang="go" %}
 Here is a sample earthfile of an example go app:

 ```Dockerfile
 FROM golang:1.13-alpine3.11